hashicorp/terraform-website/content/source/docs/cloud/workspaces/managing-variables.html.md

 # Managing Variables

 You can set variables specifically for each workspace or you can create variable sets to reuse the same variables across multiple workspaces.
 Refer to the [variables overview](/docs/cloud/workspaces/variables.html) documentation for more information about variable types, scope, and precedence.
+You can also set variable values specifically for each run on the command line.

 ~> **Note:** Variable sets are in beta.